-Math (8 SHC)

-Select two courses from the following: MAT-171 Precalculus Algebra (4 SHC) MAT-172 Precalculus Trigonometry (4 SHC) MAT-263 Brief Calculus (4 SHC) MAT-271 Calculus I (4 SHC) MAT-272 Calculus II (4 SHC)

-Natural Sciences (8 SHC)

-Other Required General Education (3 SHC)

-OTHER REQUIRED HOURS

-Education (7 SHC)

-Academic Transition (1 SHC)

-OPTIONAL GENERAL EDUCATION HOURS (0-8 SHC) Foreign Language: A student may take up to 8 SHC of foreign language courses, designated as general education in the Comprehensive Articulation Agreement as a part of this pathway.
+Math (8 SHC) Select two courses from the following: MAT-171 Precalculus Algebra (4 SHC) MAT-172 Precalculus Trigonometry (4 SHC) MAT-263 Brief Calculus (4 SHC) MAT-271 Calculus I (4 SHC) MAT-272 Calculus II (4 SHC) Natural Sciences (8 SHC) Other Required General Education (3 SHC) The following course is required: SOC-225 Social Diversity (3 SHC) OTHER REQUIRED HOURS Education (7 SHC) Academic Transition (1 SHC) OPTIONAL GENERAL EDUCATION HOURS (0-8 SHC) Foreign Language: A student may take up to 8 SHC of foreign language courses, designated as general education in the Comprehensive Articulation Agreement as a part of this pathway.
 These courses are not a part of the Universal General Education Transfer Component.
 Students who complete these courses with a grade of "C" or better will receive transfer credit.
 The receiving university will determine whether the courses will count as general education, premajor, or elective credit.

-TOTAL SEMESTER HOURS CREDIT (SHC) IN PATHWAY42-50

-High school students in the CCP College Transfer Pathway I anding

-High school students in the CCP College Transfer Pathway Leading to the Associate in Science in Teacher Preparation must complete the entire pathway before taking additional course in the Associate in Science in Teacher Preparation degree, except for mathematics courses in the Associate in Science in Teacher Preparation.
+TOTAL SEMESTER HOURS CREDIT (SHC) IN PATHWAY42-50 High school students in the CCP College Transfer Pathway Leading to the Associate in Science in Teacher Preparation must complete the entire pathway before taking additional course in the Associate in

+Science in Teacher Preparation degree, except for mathematics courses in the Associate in Science in Teacher Preparation.